 Immediately prior to the completion of this offering, we expect to create a dual-class structure such that our ordinary shares will consist of Class A ordinary shares and Class B ordinary shares.
-In respect of matters requiring the votes of shareholders, holders of Class B ordinary shares will be entitled to ten votes per share, while holders of Class A ordinary shares will be entitled to one vote per share.
+In respect of matters requiring the votes of shareholders, holders of Class B ordinary shares will be entitled to 20 votes per share, while holders of Class A ordinary shares will be entitled to one vote per share.
 We will sell Class A ordinary shares represented by the ADSs in this offering.
 Each Class B ordinary share is convertible into one Class A ordinary share at any time by its holder, while Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.
-Upon any sale of Class B ordinary shares by their holder or a change of ultimate beneficial ownership of any Class B ordinary share to any person other than our chief executive officer, Mr. Zhao, or an affiliate controlled by our chief executive officer, such Class B ordinary shares are automatically and immediately converted into the same number of Class A ordinary shares.

 Immediately prior to the completion of this offering, our chief executive officer will beneficially own all of our issued Class B ordinary shares.
-These Class B ordinary shares will constitute approximately % of our total issued and outstanding share capital immediately after the completion of this offering and % of the aggregate voting power of our total issued and outstanding share capital immediately after the completion of this offering due to the disparate voting powers associated with our dual-class share structure, assuming the underwriters do not exercise their over-allotment option.
+These Class B ordinary shares will constitute approximately 19.2% of our total issued and outstanding share capital immediately after the completion of this offering and the concurrent private placement, and 82.6% of the aggregate voting power of our total issued and outstanding share capital immediately after the completion of this offering and the concurrent private placement due to the disparate voting powers associated with our dual-class share structure, assuming the underwriters do not exercise their over-allotment option.
 See the section of this prospectus captioned "Principal Shareholders."